 Life as an air cadet brings new friends, new experiences, and rewarding achievements through the activities we offer.
-The Opportunities are endless!
+The opportunities are endless!
+From flying and gliding, to expeditions and radio communications, you’re sure to find something you enjoy.

 Don’t worry about being thrown in at the deep end.
 You’ll join your local squadron where you will get to know the other cadets and start your basic training.
 You will then be gradually introduced to activities as you progress, so you can make the most of every opportunity that comes your way.

-Air Cadets across the London and South East Region participate in air experience flying in Grob Tutor aircraft, where they get the chance to take the controls – what a great way to spend time at a weekend.
-Having learnt how to handle a Cadet Rifle, they also regularly taking part in target shooting on a range in a supervised environment.
+Air Cadets across the London & South East Region participate in air experience flying in Grob Tutor aircraft, where they get the chance to take the controls – what a great way to spend time at a weekend.
+Having learnt how to handle a rifle, they also regularly taking part in target shooting on a range in a supervised environment.

-Flying is central to our purpose and your cadet experience.
-You’ll have loads of opportunities to take to the skies.
+Flying and gliding are central to our purpose and your cadet experience.
+You’ll have loads of opportunities to take to the skies, whether that’s soaring to new heights in a glider, or working through our progressive training in the Grob Tutor.
 From your first Air Experience Flight, right through to your first solo on a RAF flying scholarship, the Air Cadets can help you achieve your dream of flying.

 Leadership training, where you can really prove your worth as leader – a skill that will build your confidence and your ability to deal with different kinds of people.
 If you can handle it you could get to the Junior Leaders course – it’s gruelling but what you get out of it will be invaluable to you for the rest of your life.